siradel-telecom/web-services/README.md

 API documentation is published in a Postman environnement https://docs.bloonetws.siradel.com

-Swagger API

 # Sample codes
-This repositery exposes integration sample codes in python, and standard ressources associated
+This repositery exposes an API integration sample code in python.
+To ease the usage, this integration summarized inputs into two files : input.json and a network.csv file
+1. Request API access to contact@siradel.com
+2. Configure input.json file (see sample file) with provided credentials and your custom information
+3. Configure network.csv file (see sample file)
+4. run client_simulation.py with input.json as argument

+python3 client_simulation.py -i input.json